Despite the impact that credit scores can have, many people misunderstand what they are and how they are calculated.

 If your credit score isn’t where you need it to be to qualify for the types of credit you deserve, there are several things you can do to achieve a good credit score over time:

-• Pay your bills on time.
+- Pay your bills on time.
 Keeping current with your payments is the best way to build credit.
 Even six months of on-time payments can make a significant impact.

-• Lower your debt-to-income ratio.
+- Lower your debt-to-income ratio.
 The more debt you carry relative to your income, the lower your credit scores will be.
 Try to pay off credit card balances and pay down loans to give yourself some breathing room.

-• Pay down maxed-out credit cards.
+- Pay down maxed-out credit cards.
 Your credit utilization ratio is a big factor.
 Using all of your available credit is a red flag to lenders that you are high-risk.
 So pay down any balances until you are using one-third or less of your available credit limit.

-• Remove errors from your credit report.
-Any inaccurate negative items on your credit report will hurt your chances of getting approved for credit.
+- Remove errors from your credit report.
+Any inaccurate, negative items on your credit report will hurt your chances of getting approved for credit.
 This includes late or missed payments, charge-offs, collection accounts, and more.
 Dispute any errors you find on your credit report with each credit bureau, or hire a reputable credit repair specialist to get the job done for you.

 Understanding how to get a good credit score is an essential first step to taking control of your financial freedom.
 Keep in mind that it takes time to build credit history and that you as a consumer have rights to help you preserve the accuracy of your credit scores.

-Why is it important to have a good credit score?
+How long does it take to improve a credit score?

 What is the best credit score you can have?